databio/pepatac/README.md

 - read2
 - whatever else you want

 Run your project as above, by passing your project config file to `looper run`.
 More detailed instructions and advanced options for how to define your project are in the [Looper documentation on defining a project](http://looper.readthedocs.io/en/latest/define-your-project.html).
+Of particular interest may be the section on [using looper derived columns](http://looper.readthedocs.io/en/latest/advanced.html#pointing-to-flexible-data-with-derived-columns).

+## Advanced project management with looper

+Once you've specified your project to work with this pipeline, you will also inherit all the power of looper for your project.
+With a simple change to your configuration file, you can submit these jobs to a cluster, summarize your results, monitor your runs, clean intermediate files to save disk space, and more.
+You can find additional details on what you can do with this in the [looper docs](http://looper.readthedocs.io/).

 ## Running on a single sample: